The Role of the Governors

 On conversion to academy status the former governors of the maintained school became Trustees and governors of the academy.

-The Governing Board meets once a month, but the detailed business of the school is handled by two committees: Resources and School Improvement.
+The Governing Board meets once a term, but the detailed business of the school is handled by two committees: Resources/Audit and School Improvement.

 School Improvement has responsibility for the quality of teaching and learning, curriculum, behaviour, SEN provision and inclusion.